 The problem that most enterprise AI ignores

 This is not a criticism of LLMs.
 It is a statement of architecture.
 Language models process text as a sequence of tokens.
-A table is not a sequence — it is a matrix of typed values where the relationship between column 3 and column 27 may be more important than the relationship between adjacent cells.
-The statistical patterns in a payments table — which customers pay late, which suppliers carry risk, which product lines are trending upward — are fundamentally different from the patterns in a paragraph of English prose.
+A table is not a sequence — it is a matrix of typed values where the relationship between column 3 and column 27 may matter more than the relationship between adjacent cells.
+The statistical patterns in a payments table — which customers pay late, which suppliers carry risk, which product lines are trending upward — are categorically different from the patterns in a paragraph of English prose.

 What tabular foundation models actually are